Aswin-04/calculator/README.md

 ## Project Overview

 The Calculator is a basic web application that allows users to perform simple arithmetic operations, such as addition, subtraction, multiplication, and division.
-It serves as a practical exercise to reinforce your understanding of JavaScript, particularly in handling user input and performing calculations.
+It serves as a practical exercise to reinforce my understanding of JavaScript, particularly in handling user input and performing calculations.

 ## Features